Rise-Vision/rise-data-weather/README.md

 In Preview, Company address is going to be used, following the same approach.

+#### Observation
+If API returns multiplle observations, the nearest observation is selected.

 ### Weather Icons

 For a sample set of weather icons, please download [this file](https://drive.google.com/open?id=1jDZR49GSnssGZirL2wXDqstqLrINtper).
 The file name of the images match the value returned by the `icon` field of the API responses.